Death of Dave Walker: Disappearance and death

 On February 14, 2014, Walker disappeared after he left his guest house in Cambodia.
 Hotel staff stated room service cleaning staff went to Walker's room around 2 pm and he said he would leave the room so the room could be cleaned.
 He left with a bottle of water in hand and never returned.

-Cambodian Police and Canada's foreign affairs department Global Affairs Canada bungled and obstructed the investigation of Walker's mysterious disappearance, while several different private investigations began to duel with each other in bitter rivalry.
+Canada has had no embassy in Cambodia and limited its involvement, while Cambodian authorities were hindered by a lack of resources and forensic science capacity.
+Walker had no immediate family to advocate for him, while several private investigations, initiated by friends in different circles, began to duel with each other in bitter rivalry.

-On May 1, Walker's body was found at Cambodia's Angkor Temple Complex, near the "Gates of Death" at Angkor Thom, approximately 13 kilometers from where he disappeared.
-Two autopsy reports, (one commissioned by Walker's family) could not determine a cause of death, but indicated that Walker died many weeks before his body was discovered, probably on the day of his disappearance.
+On May 1, Walker's body was found by children at Cambodia's Angkor Temple Complex, near the "Gates of Death" at Angkor Thom, approximately 13 kilometers from where he disappeared.
+Two autopsy reports (one commissioned by Walker's family) could not determine a cause of death, but indicated that Walker died many weeks before his body was discovered, probably on the day of his disappearance.
 Walker's body was recovered by his ex-wife's family, cremated and his ashes enshrined in the northern Thai village where he had met his wife, as per his wishes.

 His disappearance and death remain unsolved.